Virginia Tax Refund Debit Card FAQ

 The inactivity fee does not apply if you have not activated your card.
 However, if you wait longer than 12 months to activate the card, the funds may be turned over to the Commonwealth of Virginia, Department of the Treasury, Unclaimed Property Division.

 I filed several weeks ago and chose the Virginia Tax Refund Debit Card option, but I haven’t received my debit card.
 What should I do?

 Contact the Department of Taxation to determine whether your refund has actually been processed.
 You will be given instructions if there are further actions you need to take.

-Report a lost or stolen card to the Go Program® immediately through its secure website, or by calling 1-855-409-0580.
+Report a lost or stolen card to the Go Program® by calling (855) 409-0580.
 There may be a fee for replacing the card.

 If my refund debit card is lost or stolen, can it be replaced with a check instead of a new card?

 No. A lost or stolen debit card will not be replaced with a check

 What should I do if I forget or lose my PIN?